How To Become A Digital Nomad (no matter your age!)

 How My Husband, My Daughter & I Became Digital Nomads

-In the not too distant future, when my daughter finishes her iGCSE’s, we plan to don backpacks and head off around the world adopting the digital nomad lifestyle once again.
+In just a few weeks, when my daughter finishes high school, we plan to don backpacks and head off around the world adopting the digital nomad lifestyle once again.

 What is a Digital Nomad?